josephfusco/condensed-bootstrap-grid/README.md

 Grid is already set with Bootstrap 3 defaults, but can easily be changed.

+## Usage

+The default classnames generated and markup are identical to Bootstrap 3, however, [nearly everything is configurable](#options).

 ## Options

 |Option 		  	|Type	|Default		|Description				   		|